moebius1eq-dotcom/Pisces/README.md

 # Pisces is a interactive astronomy website I made to make learning and exploring astronomy more interesting and visual.
 ## Why?
 I thought of this website mainly because of the pain in my astronomy class and the environment and location I live in.
 I live in a very polluted area so its very difficult for me to see any stars at night and I can only see like a few, BUT that's at like around 1am and I am NOT staying up that late.
 I also am taking astronomy and astrophysics classes because that is what I think I will pursuit, however a lot of concepts require calc and trig and I kind of suck at that so it took me a very VERY long time to be able to understand concepts.
 (I suck at trig) Furthermore, a lot of the concepts are SUPER abstract.
 I also think there are not a lot of websites that are interesting and cool enough to encourage people to start exploring astronomy as a hobby or maybe a major.
 I feel the topic seems so daunting to people they just skip over it. which I get but like bruh.

+## How?
+Well, first of all, I have zero to little experience in coding.
+Learned a bit of Java and HTML but I suck in general.
+I also have school so am super busy and well I try and use AI to teach me.
+For this website, I really wanted to build it myself BUT I was under a time crunch AND I didn't want to lose this idea.
+Sooooo, yeah.
+Not proud of myself...but I feel this would be a good way for me to learn and to see how things work.
 ## My goals
 - Cool entrance
 - Interactive planets